VictorUvarov/provider_architecture_template/README.md

 ## Setup

-Generate your platform specific folders
+Generate your platform specific folders with kotlin/swift

 ```bash
 flutter create .
 ```

-or
+or generate your platform specific folders with objc/java

 ```bash
 flutter create -i objc -a java .